 Sulphates exist in certain ground conditions and can attack both concrete and clay bricks.
 The amount of sulphates in the ground determines the class of ground sulphate level.
-Due to their cement content and density Edenhall's bricks are durable and suitable for use in ground sulphate levels up to and including Class 2.
-If conditions are Class 3 (higher sulphate levels) then the Marshalls Engineering Quality brick is suitable for use due to its cement content having specialist sulphate resisting properties.
+Due to their cement content and density Marshalls bricks are durable and suitable for use in ground sulphate levels up to and including Class 2.
+If conditions are Class 3 (higher sulphate levels) then the Marshalls Engineering brick is suitable for use due to its enhanced sulphate resisting properties.
 Any ground conditions above Class 4, eg. acid, effluent tanks, are severe and Marshalls bricks are not suitable and therefore very specialist bricks and mortar should be used.